thlorenz/v8-perf/README.md

 The [v8 compiler](compiler.md) document outlines the v8 compiler pipeline including the Ignition Interpreter and TurboFan optimizing compiler.
-It explains how information about your code is executed to allow optimizations, how and when deoptimizations occur and how features like the CodeStubAssembler allowed reduce performance bottlenecks found in the [older pipeline](crankshaft/compiler.md).
+It explains how information about your code is executed to allow optimizations, how and when deoptimizations occur and how features like the CodeStubAssembler allowed reducing performance bottlenecks found in the [older pipeline](crankshaft/compiler.md).

 ### Language Features